fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_10-02.rst

   consistent Python based environment for developing and deploying scientific packages that rely on a common runtime environment.

-Both the CSE and PToolsRTE MAY be made available on HPC systems.
-The CSE package is being maintained by the *ARL CSE* Team, while the PToolsRTE is being maintained through *PETTT*.
+Either EasyBuild, CSE and PToolsRTE MAY be made available on HPC systems.
+The CSE package is being maintained by the *ARL CSE* Team, while the PToolsRTE is being maintained through *PETTT* project.

+.. |HPCBIOS_2012-92| replace:: [:ref:`HPCBIOS_2012-92 <HPCBIOS_2012-92>`]